SanderYaz/Money-Field-Clone/README.md

 # Money-Field-Clone

-This is the clone of game Money Field
+This is the clone of game Money Field.